collorg/halfORM/README.md

 ## The *`ho_join`* method [deprecated]

 From version 0.11 onward, the *`ho_join`* method has been deprecated.
-It was too messy and can easily be replaced by the use of foreign keys.
+It was too messy and can easily be replaced using the foreign keys.

 For example, the old code: